 Blood Brothers, The Sea, Jesus Christ Superstar, Stages

 In October 2009, Melanie made her theatre debut as Mrs.Johnstone in the musical Blood Brothers.
 With very favourable reviews from audiences and critics alike, Melanie gained nominations for Best Actress at the Olivier Awards and Outstanding Newcomer at the Evening Standard Theatre Awards.
 After her run in the theatre, Melanie got back into the studio to record her fifth album.
 Working with numerous new writers and producers, The Sea was recorded in London and was composed of pop, rock, dance, acoustic, electronic and atmospheric tracks, creating what Melanie described as an overall harmonic and euphoric sound.
 In June of 2011, Melanie released “Rock Me” exclusively in Germany, as the official theme of the 2011 FIFA Women’s World Cup.
 Following that release, “Think About It” was chosen as the first official single to be released off The Sea.
 The music video premiered on Melanie’s official website on July 15, 2011 and the track hit number 15 on the British Top Indie Chart.
 Shortly after on September 2, 2011, The Sea was released.
 Received well by critics and fans, The Sea ranked in the top 30 across most of Europe, making it to number 13 in Switzerland.
 On November 6, 2011, Melanie released her pop ballad “Weak”, exclusively in the UK, as the second single.
 Critics favoured the single, with Entertainment Focus calling it one of the highlights of The Sea and the digital EP reached number 1 in sales on the iTunes Chart in Greece.
 “Let There Be Love” was chosen as the final single from The Sea, released only in Germany and Switzerland on December 2, 2011.
 Before the release of her final single, on November 28, 2011, Melanie began The Sea Tour, which featured 17 dates across six different countries.
 During the tour, three concerts were recorded in Cologne, Hamburg and Berlin, to be edited together for her third DVD concert release, The Sea – Live.
 On May 13, 2012, The Night EP was released on iTunes.
 Recorded a year earlier with DJ Jodie Harsh, The Night was a fusion of pop and underground club beats and was composed of three tracks.
 The EP reached number 16 on the Independant Digital Chart, 32 on the iTunes Pop Chart in the UK and number 1 on the Pop Chart in Spain.
 On July 7, 2012, Melanie made her debut as a judge on the ITV television program, Superstar, a show that sought to find a talented actor / singer to play Jesus in the arena tour of Sir Andrew Lloyd Webber’s, Jesus Christ Superstar.
 Melanie went on to play “Mary Magdalene” and received Best Supporting Actress at the What’s On Stage Awards, for her performance.
 On August 12, 2012, Melanie and the Spice Girls surprised the world and reunited for a performance at the Closing Ceremony of the 2012 Summer Olympics, performing in front of a global audience of billions.
 To this day, Melanie considers the Olympic performance a career highlight.
 At the end of 2012, Melanie took part in the charity single “He Ain’t Heavy, He’s My Brother” in collaboration with the Justice Collective, which included Paul McCartney and many other artists.
 The single, which was to help charities associated with the Hillsborough Disaster, was released on December 12, 2012 and reached number 1 on the UK Top Singles Chart, with sales in excess of 400,000.
 In the beginning of 2013, Melanie participated in another charity event, this time taking a five day, 111 kilometre trek down the Zambezi River, to raise money for Comic Relief.
-In the first half of 2013, Melanie started to work on a new album of musical hits.
-The track “I Don’t Know How To Love Him” from Jesus Christ Superstar, was released as a digital single on July 22, 2013 and reached number 20 on the UK Independent Chart.
-On September 7, 2013, Melanie released her sixth solo album, Stages.
+In the first half of 2012, Melanie also started to work on a new album of musical hits.
+The track “I Don’t Know How To Love Him” from Jesus Christ Superstar, was released as a digital single on July 22, 2012 and reached number 20 on the UK Independent Chart.
+On September 7, 2012, Melanie released her sixth solo album, Stages.
 The album made it to the top 50 on the UK Chart and the second single, a duet featuring Emma Bunton, “I Know Him So Well”, reached number 14 on the UK Independent Chart.
 On August 18, 2013, Melanie released the duet “Loving You”, with singer Matt Cardle, which reached number 14 on the British Singles Chart, selling over 60,000 copies.
 In December 2013, Melanie won the Tesco Celebrity Mum Of The Year Award and released her first live album, Live At Shepherd’s Bush Empire, recorded previously in the fall of 2012, at a one-off gig.
 In the new year, Melanie held another one-off gig at Shepherd’s Bush Empire, to celebrate her 40th birthday.
 Entitled Sporty’s Forty, the concert featured Melanie and some of her best friends in the business, singing a mix of her biggest hits and latest tracks.
 To this day, Sporty’s Forty remains one of Melanie’s favourite live performances.

 Version Of Me